awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/encryption-speke-set-up.md

 1. For **Choose the service that will use this role**, choose **EC2**\.

    You choose EC2 because AWS Elemental MediaConnect is not currently included in this list\.
 Choosing EC2 lets you create a role\.
-In a later step, you change this role to include AWS Elemental MediaConnect instead of EC2\.
+In a later step, you change this role to include MediaConnect instead of EC2\.

 1. Choose **Next: Permissions**\.